UANATACA/RA-REPO/ra_gui.md

 <div id="PFSoftAFEmpresa" style="padding-top: 60px;"><h2>PFSoftAFEmpresa<h2></div>

-Certificate of a natural person belonging to an organization or company issued on cryptographic token in P12 format and intended for authentication and eletronic signature.
+Certificate of a natural person belonging to an organization or company issued on cryptographic token in P12 format and intended for authentication and electronic signature.

 <table>
 <th>Field</th>